fitergar/Plectrohyla_Sagorum/README.txt

 Parameters.csv contains the simulation parameters for each season and region.

-The neighborhood_structure directory holds information about the first-order neighborhood relations, which are required by the C source code.
+The neighborhood_structure directory holds information about the first-order neighborhood relations, which are required by the C code.

 Centroides-Elevacion_QGIS.csv provides the geographical coordinates of the grid structure used.
 This file is essential for reconstructing the distribution maps in QGIS.